Skip to main content

 This seems excessive until you understand the reasoning: The cut-resistant glove protects your hand, but it touches raw food and becomes contaminated.
 The outer disposable layer lets you maintain food safety while keeping the cut-resistant glove clean enough to reuse during the same prep session.

-Pro Tip: At Purple Café, we kept glove stations at every prep area.
-Each station had both types readily available, making it easy to layer properly without hunting for supplies.
+Pro Tip: In professional kitchens, we keep glove stations at every prep area.
+Each station has both types readily available, making it easy to layer properly without hunting for supplies.
 If you set up gloves to be convenient, people will actually use them.

 Alternative: Cut-Resistant Over Disposable